The ultimate guide to customer retention incentives

 - the 10th time she’s been watching her long-awaited top etc.

 Secondly, the national holidays but also local events can give you a chance to convince your shoppers to come to your brand.
+We wrote a separate post on seasonal promotions here.

 The key thing though is to blend your promo deal into the theme.
 E.g. in case of a birthday, you can include a coupon discount for his favorite products.
 For local events, it can be a themed popup on your website informing about an auto-applied discount.